shontelleQA/qa-end-to-end/02-api-testing/gorest_api/README.md

 - Phase 1 automation scripts have been added inside `05_test_automation/`.
 - Python + Requests used for scripting selected Create, Negative Create, and Authorization test cases.
-- Scripts are standalone, beginner-to-mid level recruiter friendly, and designed for easy future migration to Pytest.
+- I kept the scripts simple and runnable with plain Python so they’re easy to follow and reuse.
+Later on, I plan to refactor them using Pytest and add test reporting as the next layer of automation.
 - Manual and automated validation now both documented in this project.